 Access: Good access throughout.
 Some steps, but alternative access routes available.

 Location: Pier Approach, West Beach, Bournemouth, BH2 5AA

 Opening: 10 am- 11 am

-Closing: 5 – 6 pm (last admissions one hour before closing)
+Closing: 5 – 6 pm (last admission one hour before closing)

 Timed restrictions: During peak times, entry is restricted and queues are likely.